tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-06-26-frameworks.md

 A good framework is a tool for thinking.
 A shared mental model of a situation is powerful and deeply transformative, especially at the management layer where they spend most of their time in abstractions.

+Something like aggregation theory from Ben Thompson is a good example of a pre-existing framework that you might be tempted to reference in client work.

-To be successful a good framework needs to be simple, true and co-created:
+But, to be successful a good framework needs to be simple, true and co-created:

 - Simple because it needs to be easy to reference and talk about without having to explain it
 - True because it needs to be the right way of thinking about a situation - not just sound nice